Out-Law Guide | 21 Aug 2019 | 4:21 pm | 1 min. read

 What does this mean for my HR department?

-Some steps which HR should be taking are outlined below.
+Some steps which HR should take are outlined below.

 Conduct a risk assessment now: if the risk of bribery within your organisation is low, the guidance indicates that the steps required to rely on the 'adequate procedures' defence can reflect this low risk.